 This wasn’t the first time I’ve had this 12-year rum, but the last was many years ago when I was traveling through Honduras and I had a fat hand-rolled Nicaraguan cigar in one hand, this rum in the other.
 The people that criticize Flor de Caña (and they are a minority) say this is actually the best way to drink this brand as it’s got a heavier, darker bite than most others from the region.
 But I thought I should drink it neat with no distractions to the palate to properly judge it.

-You can find this 12-year version in U.S. stores for widely varying prices between $31 (grab it) and $45 (where there are better deals in the bourbon and Scotch aisles).
-Duty free can be a different story though, especially if there’s a 2-for-1 sale going on.
+You can find this 12-year version in U.S. stores for widely varying prices between $31 (grab it) and $50 (where there are better deals in the bourbon and Scotch aisles).
+Duty-free can be a different story though, especially if there’s a 2-for-1 sale going on.
+Flor de Cana is usually a fixture in these stores, so keep your eye out.

 Where you really find this to be a terrific value is in Nicaragua itself, where it’s practically a crime not to drink well since the prices are so good.
 You can often find the Flor de Caña line-up there for a shade over a dollar per year of aging.
 So the four-year bottle will cost you under $5.
 You might as well “splurge” and buy the good stuff.
 If you don’t want to commit, you can order a glass neat in a bar for a few dollars first to try it.